Logo

 Artificial intelligence (AI) technologies have made the futuristic idea of self-driving cars a reality.
 Today, automotive industry leaders including BMW, Volvo, and Tesla leverage AI capabilities to improve manufacturing, increase supply chain efficiency, and make our driving experience safer, more comfortable, and more entertaining.

 In this article, we discuss uses of AI and machine learning for the automotive industry.
-We go over some of the key tools you can use for building AI-powered automotive solutions and discuss the main challenges to expect along the way.
-We also overview interesting examples of automotive machine learning projects and the technologies used in them.
+We go over some of the key tools you can use for building AI-powered automotive solutions and discuss the main challenges of AI adoption to expect along the way.
+We also overview interesting examples of automotive software development projects and the technologies used in them.

 Car manufacturers are constantly looking for ways to speed up design, production, and manufacturing processes while improving vehicle quality.
 Customers want to see vehicles that offer pleasant, comfortable, and productive experiences rather than simply getting them from point A to point B.